- SCIg is a preparation of human immunoglobulin for subcutaneous use (an injection in which the needle is inserted just under the skin).

 - Under the national blood arrangements SCIg is only approved for specific patients.
 Health services participating in the national SCIg programs are required to meet specified governance arrangements.

-- In 2020-21, the SCIg Access Program will provide Victorian public health services, $680 per patient per quarter.
+- In 2023, the SCIg Access Program will fund Victorian public health services for patients being treated with self-administered SCIg.

 SCIg is a prescription only medication that may be used in an admitted patient or outpatient setting1.

 Subcutaneous immunoglobulin (SCIg) is a solution of human plasma proteins and in particular IgG antibodies with a broad spectrum of antibody activity.
 SCIg is prepared from large pools of human plasma and contains the typical IgG antibodies found in the normal population2.

 SCIg is only approved for patients with a medical condition1:

 - Where there is support for use cited in the Criteria for the clinical use of immunoglobulin in Australia, namely:

 - acquired hypogammaglobulinaemia secondary to haematological malignancies, or post-haemopoietic stem cell transplantation (HSCT)

 - secondary hypogammaglobulinaemia unrelated to haematological malignancies, or post-haemopoietic stem cell transplantation (HSCT)